b9aurav/Welldonate/README.md

 [Live Demo](https://welldonate.netlify.app/)

 ## Description
-Web3Crowdfunding is a decentralized crowdfunding platform built on the Ethereum blockchain.
+Welldonate is a decentralized crowdfunding platform built on the Ethereum blockchain.
 It leverages the power of Web3 technologies to provide a transparent, secure, and efficient way for individuals and organizations to raise funds for their projects, campaigns, and causes.

-With Web3Crowdfunding, you can create and manage your own crowdfunding campaigns, set fundraising goals, and accept donations in cryptocurrencies such as ETH.
-Backers can contribute to campaigns directly from their crypto wallets, ensuring a seamless and trustless experience.
+With Welldonate, you can create and manage your own crowdfunding campaigns, set fundraising goals, and accept donations in cryptocurrencies such as ETH.
+Backers can contribute to campaigns directly from their crypto wallets, ensuring a seamless experience.

 This project aims to revolutionize the traditional crowdfunding model by eliminating intermediaries, reducing fees, and providing global accessibility.
-By embracing the decentralized nature of blockchain, Web3Crowdfunding empowers both creators and backers, enabling them to participate in impactful projects and initiatives across various industries.
+By embracing the decentralized nature of blockchain, Welldonate empowers both creators and backers, enabling them to participate in impactful projects and initiatives across various industries.

 ## Features
 - Create and manage crowdfunding campaigns